Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Application

-These interpretations are made by focusing on the shape around the mode of each peak. \chris{It} is \katos{more} difficult to understand the traffic flow volume around the tails of both components.
+These interpretations are made by focusing on the shape around the mode of each peak.
+It is more difficult to understand the traffic flow volume around the tails of both components.
 For example, the first component still has a moderate probability at around 16:00, which cannot be included in the morning rush hour.
-One possible explanation is that the first component represents the first trip of the day that includes the morning commuting.
-While \chriss{others} make their first trip in the evening because they work at nighttime or they go shopping. \cyan{Especially, people \katos{who} work at night are more likely to use their own vehicles for commuting than \katos{those} who work in the daytime as public transport is not operating \chris{after} midnight.
-This could be an explanation \chris{for} the first component \chris{having} larger probability than the second component after around 22:00. } Similarly, the second component represents the second and subsequent trips of the day that include the evening commuting.
-As round \cyan{and migration} trips during daytime, for example, may be included in the second component, it already has a moderate value even in the morning hours.
-Nonetheless, further investigation is necessary for more \chris{detailed} analyses, e.g., considering the effect of commercial trips and heavy vehicles by changing the number of components.
+One possible explanation is that the first component represents the outward trip, including morning commuting, commercial vehicles, etc. For example, many commercial vehicles travel from Kobe to Osaka during the daytime.
+In addition, some people make their first trip in the evening because they work at night or go shopping.
+People who work at night are more likely to use their vehicles for commuting than those who work in the daytime, as public transport does not operate after midnight.
+This could explain the first component having a larger probability than the second component after around 22:00.
+Similarly, the second component represents the day's return trips, including evening commuting.
+As round and migration trips during the daytime, for example, may be included in the second component, it already has a moderate value even in the morning hours.
+Note that outward and return trips are observed only once because all recorded traffics are in the same direction.